The original question was:

 What about Parables?

-Some theistic evolutionists make the point that since Jesus taught with parables, which were made up stories used to teach a truth about what the Kingdom of God, therefore Genesis could be also be considered a parable.
+Some theistic evolutionists make the point that since Jesus taught with parables, which were made up stories used to teach a truth about the Kingdom of God, therefore Genesis could also be considered a parable.
 But do you remember the old Sunday School definition of a parable: “an earthly story with a heavenly meaning”, with the emphasis on ‘story’.
 So note well: the Biblical text always clearly identifies when a parable is being used; Jesus never claimed any of the parables were real history; and neither did the people who heard them nor did those who recorded them in the Gospels.
 The parables were designed to help people understand spiritual truths by using characteristics of familiar earthly things, e.g. sheep, seeds, vineyards, fields, etc.

 Furthermore, parables did not did not use the personal name of God, nor did they involve real historical people.
 That’s also why the account of the rich man and Lazarus is not a parable, because it names real people such as Abraham, and most of the story is set in the afterlife, not on earth.
 (Luke 16:19-30)